Kulaib ibn Rabiah: Consolidation of power

 Kulaib became very dominant amongst the Adnanite tribes living in Najd at some point of time.
 Under his command, the Adnanite forces were able to defeat the Qahtanite forces of Himyar and Madhhij.
 Kulaib's reign paved the way for the Adnanites to attain prominence in the Arabian Peninsula, especially in Najd.

 Death

 Kulaib ibn Rabi'ah was ultimately murdered by his brother-in-law, Jassas ibn Murrah from the Banu Bakr.
 According to the traditional narrative, Kulaib had shot down a prized camel belonging to an influential woman of the Banu Bakr; angering Jassas.
 Jassas then stabbed Kulaib to death.

 Cause of the Basus War

 The assassination of Kulaib made the Taghlib oppose their cousin tribe, the Banu Bakr.
 They fought for forty years, the conflicts between them being known as the Basus War.
 The Taghlib were originally the victors of the war, but suffered significant losses due to surprise attacks from their rival tribe.

 Personal life

 Personality

 Kulaib had a brash and arrogant demeanor, but his main interest was the protection of his fellow Adnanites.

-Religion

-Kulaib might have been an Arab Christian, as the Taghlib were historically a Christian tribe.
-Safiur Rahman Mubarakpuri reports that despite their conversion to Christianity, the religion and its principles were generally ignored by the Arabs whom had converted to it (except for important fundamental aspects like monotheism and rejection of polytheism).